TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/DependencyInjection/Index.rst

       }
    }

 See the difference?
-We're requesting the injecting of an interface and not a class!
+We're requesting the injection of an interface and not a class!
 It works for both constructor and method injection.
 It forces the service container to look up which specific class is configured as implementation of the interface and inject and instance of it.
 This is the true heart of dependency injection: A consuming